-- Older people services: including review of care homes, step up beds, day services and locality MDT teams to undertake prevention, - Digital solutions to enhance independent living, reducing invasive in-home supports and enhances the delivery of extra care housing sites, - Closer integration of social work and NHS partners within Community Learning Disability Team, and similarly within Community Mental Health Team. - Carers and self-directed supports implementing locality and needs led solutions to support people at home, reducing the need for residential support, - Administration review to improve efficiency and build on digital approaches, - Implement strategic plan feedback from engagement process enhancing KA Leisure walking groups and service outreach models to people's homes.
+- Older people services: including review of care homes, step up/down beds, day services and locality MDT teams to support early intervention and prevention, and care at home services including reablement, - Digital solutions to enhance independent living, reducing invasive in-home supports and enhance the delivery of extra care housing sites, - Closer integration of social work and NHS partners within Community Learning Disability Team, and similarly within Community Mental Health Team.

+- Carers and self-directed supports implementing locality and needs led solutions to support people at home, reducing the need for residential support, - Administration review to improve efficiency and build on digital approaches, - Implement strategic plan feedback from engagement process - enhancing KA Leisure walking groups and service outreach models to people's homes.

 We have also begun to explore the key improvement actions across services and with partners.
-To date, sixty actions have been identified for delivery during the 2021 service year, however we recognise that as we respond to the pandemic some may not be taken forward.
+To date, a number of actions have been identified for delivery during the 2021 service year, however we recognise that as we respond to the pandemic some may not be taken forward.
 These actions have been mapped to both our five strategic priorities and the three Pandemic Recovery priorities and can be found here [insert link].

-14. Getting Involved
+Getting Involved

 To support the development of our strategic plan the North Ayrshire Wellbeing Conversation was launched on the Friday 23rd October 2020.
 To date the Partnership has heard from 368 people.
 The Partnership will continue to target specific groups and individuals who are often marginalised and ensure their voices are listened to and acted upon.

-There will be further conversations and different ways to get involved, once the current social distancing measures are relaxed and the Wellbeing Conversation will run until 31 March 2022.
+There will be further conversations and different ways to get involved, and the Wellbeing Conversation will run until 31 March 2022.
 As a result, we expect the content of this bridging plan to continue to be updated.

 At the moment, 75% say that the most important things they do to keep well are 'spending time with friends and family' and 69% have said 'walking'.
 Just 6% (one of the lowest responses) have said 'see a health and social care professional'.
 When asking if people would like to be more involved in shaping health and social care services, 37% said 'yes', 26% said 'maybe in the future' and 36% said 'no'.
 Those who have answered 'yes' (152 people at the time of writing) will be invited to join our Care Improvement Network, which is a virtual network of people who are keen to help us shape and design the future of health and social care in North Ayrshire.
-The Partnership has shared this bridging plan with them for comment.

-If you would like to get involved, please direct all enquiries to enquiries to Calum Webster, on 07790557321 or email: whatmatterstoyou@north-ayrshire.gov.uk
+If you would like to get involved, please direct all enquiries to: whatmatterstoyou@north-ayrshire.gov.uk Comments or questions about this document, including request for support information or documentation should be made to: